aws/aws-iot-device-sdk-embedded-C/demos/greengrass/greengrass_demo_local_auth/README.md

 Set the configuration for the aws.greengrass.clientdevices.Auth component based off the [provided config](./greengrass_auth_conf.json).
-Ensure the certificate paths match the files created for your custom CA above.
+Ensure the certificate paths match the files created for your custom CA above and their absolute paths are written after `file://`

 This config will allow associated Things to publish and subscribe to any topic on the Greengrass core broker.